jyun5000/trousers.js/README.md

 # trousers.js
-trousers.js - the last js frontend framework you'll ever need.
+Trousers.js - the last js frontend framework you'll ever need.

+## Q. What is trousers.js?
+## A. It's another git-dang js framework.

+## Q. All i see is a blank repo.
+## A. ....(crickets)